leetbeet/rock-paper-scissors/README.md

 # rock-paper-scissors
-A game of rock paper scissors played between you and the computer.
+This is a project that allows you to play 5 rounds of rock paper scissors in the console against the computer and declares the winner at the end.